simonlotzkar/1800_20233_17/README.md

 Our team is developing "McWorking" to inform everyone of which McDonalds have broken ice cream machines before visiting by checking our site.

 ## 2. Names and Roles of Contributors
-* Simon Lotzkar - Developer, Manager
+* Simon Lotzkar - Developer, Manager, Designer
-* Jacob Ardelean - Designer
-* Yongseong Choi - Designer

 ## 3. Technologies and Resources Used
 * HTML, CSS, JavaScript